 When it comes to recovering past due amount from debtors in health care industry, early intervention is extremely important compared to other industries.
 Let us share some interesting reasons behind it.

-1. Why is there such an urgency?
+1. Why is there such an urgency to submit accounts early?

 Here is a graph showing the probability of collecting money depending upon how old the debt is.

 If a demand is raised within 30 days, the probability of recovering money is nearly 90%.
 If you wait for 6 months, the chances fall to about 50% and keeps falling there after.
-Flat fees services charged by a collection agency is extremely cheaper than engaging your own staff to handle these account receivables.
+Flat fees services charged by a medical collection agency is extremely cheaper than engaging your own staff to handle these account receivables.

 2. Keep your patients:

 Pre-collections (or Step 1) and Soft collections (Step 2) play a vital role in Medical accounts receivables.
 These two steps attempt to put enough pressure on the patient to pay without annoying him.
 Lets look at this chart before we discuss further.